theocrithary/Pivotal_PKS_Demo/README.md

 docker tag node <harbor.domainname.com>/demo/node docker push <harbor.domainname.com>/demo/node
 ```
-If you get an x.509 certificate error at this point, then refer to troushooting notes at the end of this guide.
+If you get an x.509 certificate error at this point, then refer to troubleshooting notes at the end of this guide.

 #### Create a basic Node.js web app file and save as server.js
 ```